ExchangeCalendar/exchangecalendar/README.md

 This project is a community driven effort to keep maintained and uptodate the "Exchange EWS Provider" extension created by Michel Verbraak.

-Currently, the community is really small and have too few developpers to give any warranty on the future.
+Currently, the community is really small and have too few developers to give any warranty on the future.
 Please help us to continue this project.

-### Provide feedbak, report issue
+### Provide feedback, report issue

-You are welcome to provide feedbak on our github project: https://github.com/ExchangeCalendar/exchangecalendar
+You are welcome to provide feedback on our github project: https://github.com/ExchangeCalendar/exchangecalendar

 Please note that the project is built only for latest stable Thunderbird release